MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 ### Gain Richer Insights on your Customer Base

 Upon the completion of the Enrichment process, you have unlocked additional information on affinities to brands and interests.
-To explore those insights:
+To explore those insights.

+**1. Exploring affinities' histograms on the *Home* page**

+// add 1

+Shown above in red, you can view the top brand affinities and interests for your customer base.
+Note that the Y-axis in those histograms represent the number of Customers who have a specific brand or category affinity.

+**2. Exploring the *MsftAudienceIntelligence: Customer 360* entity on the *Entities* page**

-1. Go to the **Entities** page.
+- Go to the ***Entities*** page.
-2. Select the **MsftAudienceIntelligence: Customer 360** entity.
+- Select the ***MsftAudienceIntelligence: Customer 360*** entity.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-entities-info.png "Text")